Board of Directors

 Stefani Westphal Vonesch

-Stefani Westphal Vonesch was born in Zurich, Switzerland, and has been a member of OceanCare since 1993.
-She was elected to the Steering Committee in 2001 and has become Vice President in 2003.
+Stefani Westphal has been a member of OceanCare since 1993.
+She was elected to the Board of Directors in 2001 and became Vice President in 2003.